The current Covid-19 pandemic has had a significant impact on the economy, including housing and the private rented sector.

 Current Government guidelines provides increased protection against evictions to enable tenants to remain secure in their home:

-- All court proceedings for evictions have been suspended for 90 days (from 27 March 2020).
+- All court proceedings for evictions have been suspended until after 23 August 2020.
 As a result, there will be no possession orders or bailiff warrants granted during this period, even if a notice has previously been served

 - For tenancies which are not covered by these guidelines (lodgers and those on Licenses), landlords are encouraged to follow similar processes and ensure any action taken is in line with correct procedures